flokk.

 Playa Paraiso

 On the return to Tulum, stop at Playa Paraiso, consistently rated among the most beautiful beaches on the entire Riviera Maya.
-It is free to access and has clean, calm water that is excellent for kids
+It is free to access and has clean, calm water that is excellent for kids.
+Bring your own snacks or grab a coconut from vendors on the beach.

 kids_and_family